Heliotropium curassavicum: Distribution and habitat

-The species is native to much of the Americas, from Canada to Argentina, including the West Indies and Hawaii.
-It can be found as an introduced species (in some cases being invasive) in Africa, Eurasia, and Australia.
+The species is native to Northern Australia including the Northern Territory, Western Australia and Queensland, and to much of the Americas, from Canada to Argentina, including the West Indies and Hawaii.
+It can be found as an introduced species (in some cases being invasive) in Africa, Eurasia, and southern Australia.

 It thrives in salty soils, such as beach sand, alkali flats, and salt marshes.
 It is often found in disturbed coastal sites.

 Common names

 Due to its wide geographical range that spans many nations and languages, H. curassavicum has been given an assortment of common names.
 In English, these include salt heliotrope, seaside heliotrope, monkey tail, quail plant and Chinese parsley.
 In Latin American Spanish, it is known as cola de mico, cola de gama or rabo alacrán.
 It is called kīpūkai in Hawaii.